 Welcome to my blog series on Bay Area Gardening.
-I have nearly a 600-square foot area of my backyard that I use just for vegetable gardening.
-And I also maintain a mini orchard of nearly 15 fruit trees, of which about 10 are mature and producing heavily.
+I have nearly a 600-square foot area of my backyard that I use just for vegetable and fruit gardening.
+And I also maintain a mini orchard of nearly 15 fruit trees, of which about 15 are mature and producing heavily.
 And every year, I manage to find some space for more fruit trees and have added another 5 fruit trees that are relatively small but producing in smaller quantity.

-I will walk you through the layout of my vegetable garden that I started in 2016 and what has worked and not in my bay area gardening experience.
+I will walk you through the layout of my vegetable garden that I started in 2016 and what has worked and what has not in my bay area gardening experience.
 Of course, my fruit trees deserve a special mention too.

 Bay Area Gardening – Introduction